mattcurf/onevpl_install_test/README.md

 ## To run

-The following command will demonstrate use of the single install script for Ubuntu 20.04, SUSE 15 SP2, and RHEL 8.2 docker images.
+The following command will demonstrate use of the single install script for Ubuntu 20.04, SUSE 15 SP2, and Centos 8 docker images.

 ```bash
 $ ./build.sh